isawnyu/pleiades-static/participate.md

 layout: default
 permalink: /participate
 title: Participate in Pleiades
-creator: Tom Elliott and Sean Gillies
+creators: Tom Elliott and Sean Gillies
 description: You don't need a login to start searching, reading and using Pleiades information, but you do need one if you wish to contribute corrections and new content.
 date: 2015-11-11
 subjects: Geography, Ancient; Data, Geospatial; Membership; Participation; Username; Accounts; Login; Signup